SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### minification

+Webpack minifies your JS by default, using `terser`.
-Source maps allow mapping minfied/compressed/otherwise transformed code back to the original source to indicate a source map, at the bottom of the optimized file, add a magic comment or use the http header source map magic comment: //# sourceMappingURL=foo/bar.js.map
+Source maps allow mapping minfied/compressed/otherwise transformed code back to the original source to indicate a source map, at the bottom of the optimized file, add a magic comment or use the http header source map magic comment: //# sourceMappingURL=foo/bar.js.map Most dev tools have source map support built in.

 ####### Google speed